What is GHB Drug?

 Little information is available on treatment options for persons addicted to any club drug, including GHB.
 Some users of GHB are not physically dependent upon it and can be treated and informed on an outpatient basis.
 However, chronic use may result in severe withdrawal symptoms upon detoxification, and close medical supervision and supportive care are required for these clients.
 Hospitalization may range from 7 to 14 days.

 Withdrawal effects are reported as severe, and clients may attempt to self-detoxify using benzodiazepines or alcohol.
-However, using these additional substances may worsen withdrawal and lead to respiratory depression, coma, and death.
+However, these additional substances may worsen withdrawal and lead to respiratory depression, coma, and death.
 Therefore, it may need benzodiazepines, antihypertensive medications, and anticonvulsants during detoxification, but only under medical supervision.

 Reclaim your life from GHB drug Addiction With Dual Diagnosis Rehab Washington